 Companions of al-Suffa performed various responsibilities like taking care of al-Masjid an-Nabawi, inscribing verses of Quran, narrating Hadiths.
 Likewise, everyone at khanqah is assigned responsibilities according to his nature and age.
 Purpose behind it is to keep the seekers involved in matters of khanqah as well as bless them with reward.
 Good intention and level of sincerity while performing responsibilities bless the seeker with spiritual elevation accordingly.
 These responsibilities are kind of mystic struggles and trials that spiritual guide takes to check purity and sincerity of disciple.
 The more a seeker is devoted towards his responsibilities the more he is considered devoted towards Allah.

 he should be performing the duties just to please Allah not for self-praise or pretense.

 Involvement in religious matters prevents the seeker from indulging in worldly matters.
 Moreover, it saves him from satanic whispers, oblivion, evil thoughts and sensual desires.
-He learns punctuality, dedication, discipline, self-control and new skills through the duties.
+He learns punctuality, dedication, discipline, self-control and new skills through the duties and services assigned to him.
 While coordinating with other disciples for duties, his bonding with them strengthens and his attribute of tolerance enhance.
 In addition, numerous jobs for the cause of Allah are done.
 Hence, responsibilities at khanqah are beneficial in every way.